TuGraph-family/tugraph-snb-interactive/README.md

 |     sf100      |   02h 00m 26.624s    |      122,608,813       |  16,966.26  |           95.63%           |
 |     sf300      |   02h 02m 51.486s    |       99,755,499       |  13 532.62  |           96.31%           |

+# 7. Notes
+## 7.1 Data Types

+Data types used in SNB are implemented with the following mappings:
+- ID: `INT64`
+- 32-bit integer: `INT32`
+- 64-bit integer: `INT64`
+- String, Long String, Text: `STRING`
+- Date, DateTime: `INT64`
+    - [Date](https://github.com/HowardHinnant/date/) is used for Date/DateTime arithmetics
+- List of Strings: `STRING`
+    - Items are separated via ';'

+## 7.2 Data Schema

+The schema can be inferred from `import.conf`.
+Some traits:
+- 1-to-1 and 1-to-N relationships are inlined as vertex properties (like foreign keys).
+- Some relationships are further refined according to the connecting entity types:
+    - `hasTag`: `forumHasTag`, `postHasTag`, `commenthasTag`
+    - `hasCreator`: `postHasCreator`, `commentHasCreator`
+    - `isLocatedIn`: `personIsLocatedIn`, `postIsLocatedIn`, `commentIsLocatedIn`
+- There are two precomputed edge properties (similar to materialized views):
+    - `hasMember.numPosts` which maintains the number of posts the given person posted in the given forum (used in Complex Read 5)
+    - `knows.weight` which maintains the weight between the pair of given persons, calculated using the formula in Complex Read 14

+### 7.2.1 Indexes

+Unique indexes are defined on:
+- `id` fields of all vertices (built automatically during data import)
+- `name` fields of `TagClass` and `Tag`

+A non-unique index is defined on `Place.name`.

+## 7.3 Data Generation

+In addition to using the `CsvCompositeMergeForeign` classes for serialization, TuGraph uses `LongDateFormatter` for Date/DateTime, and specifies `numUpdatePartitions` to generate multiple update streams.

+## 7.4 Bulk Load

+The bulk load phase consists of three steps:
+- Data preparation: a text processing script converts the csv files generated by `datagen` to a form that the TuGraph import utility requires.
+- Importing: `lgraph_import` is used to import the initial dataset. `id` indexes are built during this period.
+- Preprocessing: `preprocess` is executed which performs the following actions:
+    - Converting foreign key fields to actual vertex identifiers
+    - Building those `name` indexes
+    - Materializing `hasMember.numPosts` and `knows.weight`

+## 7.5 Stored Procedures

+All the operations are implemented with stored procedures using TuGraph Core API.
+Read (both complex and short) operations are marked as Read-Only while update operations are marked as Read-Write.

+Besides the insertions defined in the specification document, Update {5, 6} and Update {7, 8} contain additional logics for maintenance of the two precomputed edge properties.
+`check_consistency` can be used for checking the consistency of materialization.

+## 7.6 ACID Tests

+`acid` contains test cases detecting different types of anomalies.
+Using optimistic mode of read-write transactions is able to pass all but Write Skew tests (the first run).
+Using pessimistic mode of read-write transactions is able to pass all tests (the second run).

+Write skews can be avoided in optimistic mode by generating write-write conflicts explicitly (i.e. adding the read set for validation as well).
+Some read-write stored procedures use this technique to ensure consistency.